How to Propagate Jasmine From Cuttings

 - Check on water temp every 3 days if in cloning machine

-- Add 50-100mls of plain water to humidity crib every 5 days until roots form.
+- Add 50-100mls of plain water inside humidity dome every 2-3 days until roots form.

 DID YOU KNOW?

 The extracted and synthesized ketone, Jasmonic acetate is being used as a ‘natural plant growth regulator’ Jasmonic acetate will directly stimulate an excess production in THC for flowering medicinal crops however the drawback is it has a direct suppression on the formation of CBD which would massively change the equilibrium and medicinal effect of the plant.
 Point here- if you don’t need it in your body, then neither do they!

 Mythobotany, pharmacology & economic botany 32:65-74 Albert-Puleo, Michael 1978